ReeceSmith14/Personal-Portfolio-Website/README.md

 - Image hosting of the wireframe screenshots was done through [ImgBB](https://imgbb.com/)
 - For icons on the webpage I used the [Font Awesome](https://fontawesome.com/) library
 - [Online-Convert.com](https://image.online-convert.com/convert-to-ico) to convert a .png to an .ico.
+- [Smartmockups](https://smartmockups.com/) used to make the website mockup used in this README.md

 ### Code